fitchy123/pneumococcusVS_PV/readME.md

 #### Package Installation
 - Set up conda environment with environment.yml: `conda env create -f environment.yml`
 - Install pip packages: `pip install -r requirements.txt`

+#### Ablation

+results/no_decoys/ and results/standard_split/ contain predictions and results for ablations where models are trained with no presumed negatives from the MRSA assay and on a standard data split respectively.

+An analysis of the ablation predictions can be run by passing a different "--results_folder" argument to results_analysis.py.
+Saved ablation models are available upon request (fitchy123@gmail.com).